YanisaHS/yanisa-sphinx-fun/index.md

-Yanisa's NEW Landscape Docs
+Yanisa's JUST FOR FUN Docs
 =============================

-Yanisa's SPECIAL Landscape is superior to the existing [Landscape](https://ubuntu.com/landscape/docs).
+LiNk tO [Landscape].

-Here is a diagram for fun:
+Here is a diagram.
+Enjoy!

 ![Repo mirroring process diagram](/assets/process_diagram_repo_mirroring.png)

 This starter pack contains the files you need to quickly set up your Sphinx documentation.